-What I have learnt in 4 years of open-source development.
+What I learned in my 4 years of open source development.

 Posted on 2024-10-05 19:03:05